QuickBooks Blog

 Form W-9

 Independent contractors submit a W-9 form to share their Taxpayer Identification Number (TIN).
 The form may go to a person, financial institution, or business.
-Employers use contractors’ TINs to make sure they are in compliance with 1099 filing requirements.
+Employers use contractors’ TINs to make sure they comply with 1099 filing requirements.
 Contractors can submit an Employer Identification Number or their Social Security number as their TIN.

 What is Form W-9 for?